Text size

 Patients may want to receive personal items such as clothing, toiletries or other essential items for their care.
 We ONLY accept the following personal items due to infection control reasons for our patients and staff:

 • Clean glasses, hearing aids, dentures and medical devices.
+NEW Toiletries only.

 • NEW Grooming items only – toothbrushes, combs, hair brushes, razors.